gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 - No `float`, no `double`, no integer `/` on the hot path.

-PC tests and `FAS_NAXIS_TRACE` oracles may use double to plot steps/s and Euclidean `d(t)`.
+PC tests and `FAS_NAXIS_TRACE` oracles may use double to plot steps/s and Euclidean `d(t)`, and the PC reference track of §12.4.1 may use double for duration compares.
 That code is not in the production header.

 ---